• Skip to primary navigation

 Instructions

-• Turn out on the counter and using as little extra flour as possible, shape into a round ball and place onto a baking sheet.
+• Turn out onto a well-floured counter and, adding as little additional flour as possible, shape it into a round ball and place it onto a baking sheet.

-• Brush the melted butter on top and sprinkle with a little bit of sugar.
+• Brush with the melted butter and sprinkle with a little bit of sugar.
+Granulated sugar is fine, or a little sanding sugar if you have it.

 • Score the top creating an X with a sharp knife.

-• Bake for 28-33 minutes or until a toothpick stuck into the middle comes out clean.
+• Bake for 30-34 minutes or until the top of the bread is golden brown and firm, and a toothpick in the middle comes out clean.

 Nutrition